xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 3. The contributor **implements** a new feature or fixes a bug in his fork.
 4. The contributor **does not have write access on the upstream server** (the original repo for the open source project)
 5. For this reason, he **asks** the people who have the right to commit code on the upstream server to **pull** changes from the fork
 6. On GitHub, this is not done by phone or email, but via the Web UI.
-On the fork home page, there is "Pull Requests" menu.
+On the fork home page, there is a "Pull Requests" menu.
 Clicking on the green button labeled *New pull request* initiates the process.
 7. The committers review the submitted commits.
 They can add line-by-line comments, discuss with the contributor, etc. In the end, **they may accept or reject the pull request**.

 In our workflow, we will most likely **not** accept your pull requests.
 However, having a pull request is a nice way to **notify us** that you are done with the implementation.
 It also give us a mechanism to give you **line-by-line feedback**.